Unified Capacity Limit of Non-coherent Wideband Fading Channels: Introduction and Related Work

 \section{Introduction and Related Work}

 Recently there has been great interest in wireless channels with a large bandwidth, owing in part to the prospective investments onto the millimeter wave bands, where vast quantities of new spectrum is readily available \cite{Pi2011,PietBRPC:12,RanRapEr:14,Rappaport2014-mmwbook}.
-In a {frequency selective fading channel} where there is no channel state information at the receiver (CSIR) or the transmitter, the wideband capacity is affected by the growing uncertainty in the channel impulse response.
+In a frequency selective fading channel where there is no channel state information at the receiver (CSIR) or the transmitter, the wideband capacity is affected by the growing uncertainty in the channel impulse response.
 As bandwidth grows while energy is constrained, it becomes infeasible to estimate the channel coefficients to a precision sufficient for coherent detection.
-Moreover, if one would spread the transmitted signal power across all the available bandwidth and time slots, the desired signal would be buried by the channel uncertainty if bandwidth is too large.
-M\'edard and Gallager proved this \cite{journals/tit/MedardG02} through an upper bound to rate proportional to the ratio between the fourth moment of the signal ($\Ex{}{|x|^4}$) and its bandwidth ($B$), i.e., $R<\propto {\Ex{}{|x|^4}}/{B}$.
-That is, to achieve rates above zero when $B\to\infty$, one has to make $\Ex{}{|x|^4}$ grows at least as fast as $B$ by concentrating the power of the signal distribution in a vanishing subset of its coefficients.
-The results in \cite{journals/tit/MedardG02} have been extended to signals with output fourth-order constraint \cite{Hajek2002a} or small input peakiness constraint \cite{Hajek2002b}.
-Telatar and Tse \cite{journals/tit/TelatarT00} related channel uncertainty to the number of independent paths, and showed that in a rich scattering environment the rate grows with $B$ while power per path is sufficient, but it starts decreasing when the number of independent paths is above its critical value.
-This led to the thought that \textit{peaky} signaling schemes \cite{journals/tit/Verdu02,Medard2005,journals/tit/TelatarT00,Zheng2007noncoherent,Ray2007noncoherent} are imperative to approach the linear-in-power capacity limit of a wideband additive white Gaussian noise (AWGN) channel, which in multi-input multi-output (MIMO) systems is
+Moreover, if the transmitted signal power {}{is spread} across all the available bandwidth and time slots, the desired signal would be buried by the channel uncertainty {}{when} bandwidth is too large.
+M\'edard and Gallager proved this \cite{journals/tit/MedardG02} through an upper bound to the rate that is proportional to the ratio between the fourth moment of the signal ($\Ex{}{|x|^4}$) and its bandwidth ($B$), i.e., $R<\propto {\Ex{}{|x|^4}}/{B}$.
+That is, to achieve rates above zero when $B\to\infty$, one has to make $\Ex{}{|x|^4}$ grow at least as fast as $B$ by concentrating the power of the signal in a vanishing fraction of its transmitted symbols (i.e. infrequent bursts of very large power).